 1) The eNB sends the AS Security Mode Command message to the UE.

-2) the UE responds with the AS Security Mode Complete message.
+2) The UE responds with the AS Security Mode Complete message.

 3) A DRB is set up.

 4) DRB is set up and torn down for multiple times within one active radio connection without the UE going to idle (e.g. by the UE making multiple IMS calls, or by the MME requesting bearer setup and bearer deactivation), until the DRB ID is reused.